Village celebrates Norway connection

 As part of the celebration of Norway Day this year, the organisers decided to include a visit to Anzac Park, a reserve about 2km north of the village.

-He said it was decided the 16-acre block of bush would not be cut down for timber or burnt.
+He said it was decided the 6ha block of bush would not be cut down for timber or burnt.

 "They wanted to keep this a park."